whalebone/wb-docs/en/user.rst

 Password Policy
 ~~~~~~~~~~~~~~~

-The following password setting can be configured:
+The following password settings can be configured:

 -  **Expiration Time**: Number of days before a password needs to be
    changed.